 will note there are air intake holes or slots in the burner's side.

-debris filter inside the burner.
+gauze debris filter inside the burner.
 Invariably vendors will not

-know about this filter and it will not have been cleaned and could
+know about this filter and it may not have been cleaned and could

 duplex (twin wick) burners allow access to this filter, some come

 apart just above the air intake slots, others have to have the outer

 wick cover prised off from inside the chimney holder clasp area.